jonnew/Oat/README.md

    - e.g. a framefilter tries to use a position filter as a SOURCE.
 In this case, the framefilter needs to realize that the SOURCE type is wrong and exit.
+- [ ] GigE interface cleanup
+    - The PGGigeCam class is a big mess.
+It has has tons of code redundancy.
+    - Additionally, it needs to be optimized for performance.
+Are their unnessesary copies of images being made during conversion from PG Image to cv::Mat?
+Can I employ some move casts to help?
+    - There are a couple examples of GigE interfaces in OpenCV targeting other 3rd party APIs: `modules/videoio/src/cap_giganetix.cpp` and `opencv/modules/videoio/src/cap_pvapi.cpp`.
+I don't know that these are great pieces of code, but I should at least use them for inspiration.
 -  [ ] Exception safety for all components and libs
     - frameserve
     - ~~framefilt~~
     - ~~posidet~~